Factor XIII: Genetics

 B subunit gene is F13B.
-It is on the chromosome 1 at the position 1q31–32.1.
-It spans 28 kpb, has 11 introns and 12 exons.
+It is on chromosome 1 at the position 1q31–32.1.
+It spans 28 kbp, has 11 introns and 12 exons.
 Its mRNA is 2.2 kbp.
 Exon 1 codes 5' UTR.
 Exons 2–12 code the 10 different sushi domains.

 Structure

 Factor XIII of human blood is a heterotetramer of two A and two B linear polypeptides or "units".
 A units are potentially catalytic; B units are not.
 A units form a dimeric center.
 Non-covalently bound B units form a ring-like structure around the center.
 B units are removed when XIII is activated to XIIIa.
 Dimers containing only A units also occur within cells such as platelets.
 Large quantities of singular B units (monomers) also occur within blood.
 These dimers and monomers are not known to participate in coagulation, whereas the tetramers do.

 A units have a mass of about 83 kDa, 731 amino acid residues, 5 protein domains (listed from the N-terminal to C-terminal, residue numbers are in brackets):